whyscream/django-windowsauthtoken/README.md

 WINDOWSAUTHTOKEN_USERNAME_FORMATTER = "django_windowsauthtoken.formatters.format_email_like"
 ```

+Both of the above formats are acceptable by Django.
 You can also implement your own custom formatter function.
 The function should take two arguments: `username` and `domain`, and return the formatted username.

 ## Development